neko1010/quantChange/README.md

-# Repository for manuscript titled *Time series analyses provide a low-cost and scalable way to assess restoration outcomes from satellite data* #
+# Repository for manuscript titled *Time series analyses to demonstrate restoration outcomes and system change from satellite data* #

 sessionInfo() output: